wazuh/wazuh-documentation/source/installation-guide/index.rst

 ==============================================================    =============
-Elasticsearch                                                     Description
+Wazuh indexer                                                     Description
 ==============================================================    =============
-**Single-node cluster**                                           The Elasticsearch cluster is installed on one host with the single-node installation method.
+**Single-node cluster**                                           The Wazuh indexer cluster is installed on one host with the single-node installation method.
 This kind of approach requires few resources, does not demand a network load balancer, and is easier to maintain.

-**Multi-node cluster**                                            With the multi-node installation method, several Elasticsearch are installers on different nodes that communicate among them.
+**Multi-node cluster**                                            With the multi-node installation method, several Wazuh indexers are installers on different nodes that communicate among them.
 A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============

 The diagram below represents a Wazuh deployment architecture.
-It shows the solution components and how the Wazuh servers and Elasticsearch can be configured as a cluster, providing load balancing and high-availability.
+It shows the solution components and how the Wazuh servers and Wazuh indexer can be configured as a cluster, providing load balancing and high-availability.

 .. thumbnail:: ../images/installation/distributed.png
     :alt: Wazuh deployment